 - 9.1 Section 25 of the Local Government Acts 2003 places a duty on the Section 151 officer to report on the robustness of the budget.
 The main risks to the budget include spending in excess of budget; income falling short of the budget (including capital receipts from disposal of assets); and unforeseen elements such as changes to Government funding.
 In the context of the COVID-19 pandemic and uncertainty regarding Government funding reforms there are significant budget risks that will need to be managed.
 It will be essential the Council has sufficient reserves to call on if required. - 9.2 Such risks require regular and robust monitoring and it is essential that the Council has sufficient useable reserves to call on if required (see Section 6 above).
 The review and risk assessment indicates that overall unallocated reserves and contingencies are required to be held at a minimum level of £2.160m to reflect the levels of revenue risk shown in the draft budget for 2022/23.
-In addition an earmarked reserve of £1m is required to provide flexibility to manage risks relating to delivery of the capital programme. - 9.3 The assessment of the Section 151 Officer is that the draft proposals included in this report are robust and will ensure an adequate level of reserves.
-However, it should be noted that a

-- number of assumptions and proposals are provisional or draft, and as such this opinion will be confirmed in the Revenue and Capital Budgets and Council Tax 2022/23 reports to Cabinet on 2 February 2022 and to Council on 23 February 2022. - 9.4 Treasury management is a major area of risk for the Council in that large amounts of money are dealt with on a daily basis and there are a number of limits and indicators, which must be complied with. - 9.5 The overriding consideration in determining where to place the Council's surplus funds is to safeguard the Council's capital.
+In addition a contingency of £1m is required to provide flexibility to manage risks relating to the delivery of the capital programme. - 9.3 The assessment of the Section 151 Officer is that the proposals included in this report are robust and will ensure an adequate level of reserves. - 9.4 Treasury management is a major area of risk for the Council in that large amounts of money are dealt with on a daily basis and there are a number of limits and indicators, which must be complied with. - 9.5 The overriding consideration in determining where to place the Council's surplus funds is to safeguard the Council's capital.
 Within this constraint the aim is to maximise the return on capital.
 Operational procedures, coupled with monitoring arrangements, are in place to minimise the risk of departures from the approved strategy.